On Campus at the Center for Wellness & Counseling (free for Augsburg students)

 Low cost / sliding fee counseling services

-Walk-In Counseling Center 612-870-0565 (south Minneapolis; also some hours at Family Tree Clinic in St. Paul) Free counseling services by volunteer mental health professionals on a short-term basis.
+Walk-In Counseling Center 612-870-0565 (south Minneapolis; also some hours at Family Tree Clinic in St. Paul) ***During COVID-19 WIC is providing phone or online counseling services*** Free counseling services by volunteer mental health professionals on a short-term basis.
 20 minutes by bus from Augsburg (take the 2 Route west towards Franklin, at bus stop on south side of Riverside by Augsburg; get off at Chicago Avenue and walk south a few blocks).
 Also a St. Paul location at Family Tree Clinic.
-The first appointment is walk-in, then you schedule follow-up sessions with your counselor.
+The first appointment is walk-in (or during COVID, call in during specified hours on the website), then you schedule follow-up sessions with your counselor.